Orcomp/Orc.DependencyGraph/Readme.md

 - Sort the nodes in topological order

 ## Naming Convention
-- Descendant. i.e. What descends from or comes after: Child
+- Descendants. i.e. What descends from or comes after: Child
 - Precedents. i.e What precedes, or comes before: Parent
+- Level.
+We consider level as topological level of the node.
+I.e. Level 1 consists of nodes whose Precedents are of Level 0.
+In general level is the longest path from the node to the root of the graph.

 ## Interface